Memorable Manitobans: John Draper “Jack” Perrin (1915-1992)

 He then entered, by what later was determined by the Manitoba courts to have been an excessive property tax bill, into a lengthy public battle with the City of Winnipeg over property tax assessment methodology.
 Although his efforts to appeal were ultimately frustrated, and the assessment proved financially disastrous for Perrin’s company, the conflict vindicated his position and improved property assessments for other property owners.

 He was honoured with selection as an individual to the Manitoba Hockey Hall of Fame in the Builder category and with teams to the Manitoba Hockey Hall of Fame and Manitoba Sports Hall of Fame as General Manager of the 1955-1956 Edinburgh Trophy Champion Winnipeg Warriors and as President of the 1958-1959 Memorial Cup Champion Winnipeg Braves.
-He was a Life Member of the Winnipeg Squash Racquet Club where he had played a strong game, often with brother-in-law and best friend W. J. “Jack” Hopwood.
+He was a Life Member of the Winnipeg Squash Racquet Club where he had played a strong game, often with brother-in-law and best friend Warren Jackson “Jack” Hopwood.
 He had been a member of the Carleton Club, and as a golfer had rated a nine handicap at St. Charles Country Club.
-In 1949, he married Nancy Suzanne McKay (1925-2013) of Winnipeg and they had three children, John Draper Perrin III, Suzanne Ruth Perrin, and Marshall McKay Perrin.
+In 1949, he married Nancy Suzanne McKay (1925-2013, daughter of Brice Annan Miller McKay) of Winnipeg and they had three children: John Draper Perrin III, Suzanne Ruth Perrin, and Marshall McKay Perrin.
 In 1988, he married Marjorie Joan Irving (c1926-2005) of Winnipeg.

 Press clippings archive, Winnipeg Warriors Hockey Club.